dappcenter/relayer-proto/README.md

 NOTE: We only expose the mongo port so you can attach a GUI to it like [Mongo Compass Community](https://www.mongodb.com/download-center#compass)

+Additionally, we use the [JavaScript Standard Style](https://standardjs.com/) for our project.
+Make sure to download a plugin for your prefered editor.

 ### Commands

 - To view logs you can use `docker-compose logs <container_name> --follow`